jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_derivestartfrom.md

 ```

 * Arguments:
-  * `_baseFundingCycle` is The [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) to make the calculation for.
+  * `_baseFundingCycle` is The [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) to base the calculation on.
   * `_mustStartAtOrAfter` is a date that the derived start must be on or come after.
 * The view function is private to this contract.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function returns a timestamp in seconds.
+* The function returns the next start time.

 ### Body